 considered, and within the next few years it will become the most common cancer in UK men.

-predispose to prostate cancer (PC) and this study will increase this evidence-base.
-There
+to prostate cancer (PC) and this study will increase this evidence-base.
+There is some

-is some evidence, at least in BRCA2 carriers, that the prostate cancer in these men may
+evidence, at least in BRCA2 carriers, that the prostate cancer in these men may be more

-be more aggressive and so earlier detection could theoretically reduce mortality.
-It has
+aggressive and so earlier detection could theoretically reduce mortality.
+It has been

 increased percentage of raised PSA levels, but the use of PSA level and its predictive value

 in healthy males with BRCA1/2 mutations has not been studied.
 If PSA were to be used as a